 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

 Under South Carolina law, a landlord must return the tenant's security deposit within 30 days after the tenant has moved out.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

 Not at the state level in South Carolina.
 But be sure to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.

 If you want to go right to the source and look up South Carolina law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at South Carolina Code Annotated § 27-40-410.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in South Carolina.
-For tips on looking up South Carolina state and local laws, check out Nolo's State Laws & Legal Research section.
+To access your state law, check out the Library of Congress’s legal research site.